AutoBridgeSystems/codex/codex-rs/tui/prompt_for_spec_command.md

 ## 5) Critical Question Bank (ask **only** when ambiguous)

-> Use these as a menu—do **not** ask what’s already clear.
-However, you should be very comprehensive and really make sure this is all covered.
+> You don't have to ask all of these, but where there is ambiguity please do ask.
+You should be very comprehensive and really make sure this is all covered.

 ### Vision & Scope